 Day 3: Collpapampa – Hydroelectric – Aguas Calientes (16km, 8hrs)

 Day 3 is arguably the most beautiful day of your Salkantay TreXperience!
-After enjoying a delicious breakfast, we hike for about 3 hours to Lucmabamba (2000 m/6600 ft), where we will prepare a unique Pachamanca Barbecue with vegetables, fruits, and all kinds of meat that is buried with hot stones.
-You will participate actively in preparing this special delicacy.
-After lunch, you will visit an organic coffee farm and learn the process of harvesting and how to prepare your expresso.
-Next, drive for one hour to Hidroelectica and hike for 3 hours to Aguas Calientes, arriving at Aguas Calientes around 5 p.m.
-We will have dinner at a local restaurant and stay in a hotel.
+After a hearty breakfast, we will hike for about 3 hours to Lucmabamba (2,000 m / 6,600 ft) and prepare a unique Pachamanca barbecue.
+This traditional Peruvian recipe consists of burying vegetables, fruits, and all kinds of meat with hot stones.
+You will actively participate in preparing this special delicacy.
+After lunch, you will visit an organic coffee farm where you can learn about the coffee harvesting process and, why not, prepare your own expresso with the beans.

 • Duration: 6 hours